 Paired together, expertise in writing and rhetoric will prepare a student to participate more meaningfully in democratic citizenship by becoming a discriminating producer and consumer of text; such expertise will also provide life-long opportunities for personal enrichment.
 A coursework in Writing and Rhetoric will make the acquisition of such abilities and knowledge possible for our students, thus preparing them for greater success in the future.

-Students in the Writing and Rhetoric Program will choose from professional, skills-based writing courses such as media and web writing, advanced expository writing, journalistic and short story writing, and desktop publishing, as well as more theoretical and information-based courses such as Rhetoric and Public Discourse, Media Criticism, Literary Criticism, Intercultural Communication, and The American Short Story.
+Students in the Writing and Rhetoric Program will choose from professional, skills-based writing courses such as media and web writing, advanced expository writing, journalistic and creative writing, and desktop publishing, as well as more theoretical and information-based courses such as Rhetoric and Public Discourse, Media Criticism, Literary Criticism, Intercultural Communication, and Major American Writers.
 Thus, the program has both a practical and theoretical component.
-It will emphasize practice by requiring three courses in expository, creative or journalistic writing as well as a fourth practicum course involving professional writing or the teaching of writing, rhetoric or critical theory.
+It will emphasize practice by requiring three courses in expository, creative or journalistic writing as well as two practicum courses involving professional writing or the teaching of writing, rhetoric or critical theory.

-In all courses the constant interaction of theory and practice will be stressed with the goal of developing both professional writers who can analyze what they do and researchers or teachers who understand the demands of writers at work.
+All courses will stress the constant interaction of theory and practice with the goal of developing both professional writers who can analyze what they do and researchers or teachers who understand the demands of writers at work.
 It is important to note, therefore, that even the "practical" courses will have a rhetorical component.
 Understanding such "theoretical" notions as those Aristotle put forth in his Rhetoric, or St. Augustine in Confessions, or Derrida in Of Grammatology, for example, will ensure that students can make sophisticated decisions regarding the purpose, social context, ideological stance and style appropriate to any discourse they wish to create.
 The ethical dimension of this approach will ensure that students learn to think beyond facile eloquence or efficacy and to speak and write from examined values and moral conviction.

 Students graduating with the Concentration or Minor in Writing and Rhetoric will be given the option of joining the "Graduation Pledge Alliance."
 Initiated at Humboldt State University in California and now a part of the graduation ceremonies at over 100 colleges and universities, the pledge affirms a commitment to principles of social and environmental responsibility in the graduates' professional work and writing.

-In keeping with the English Department's focus on literary texts, the notion of rhetoric informing the Concentration includes textual analysis as well as the more traditional uses of the term, thus bringing the wisdom and imagination of literary discourse into the Concentration.
-Such a focus on literary texts also underscores the well known correlation between reading well and writing well.
-In keeping with the Communication Department's focus on orality and persuasion, the Concentration will allow students to develop rhetorically complex understandings of audiences and mastery of the skills necessary to adapt written and oral messages for identified audiences.
+In keeping with the English Department's focus on literary texts, the notion of rhetoric informing the program includes textual analysis as well as the more traditional uses of the term, thus bringing the wisdom and imagination of literary discourse into the program.
+Such a focus on literary texts also underscores the well-known correlation between reading well and writing well.
+In keeping with the Communication Department's focus on orality and persuasion, the program will allow students to develop rhetorically complex understandings of audiences and mastery of the skills necessary to adapt written and oral messages for identified audiences.